 Coy Hall lives in West Virginia with his wife, Olivia, and they share a home with a clumsy Great Pyrenees named Duncan.

 Coy splits time as an author of mysteries and horror and as a professor of history.
 The two pursuits fit together well.
 As a historian, he teaches courses about medieval and early modern Europe.
-History has influenced his writing, with many of his stories set in the distant past – sometimes the real past, sometimes an imagined one, but most often a mix of the two.
+History has influenced his writing, with many of his stories set in the distant past--sometimes the real past, sometimes an imagined one, but most often a mix of the two.

-A member of the Horror Writers Association (HWA), his short stories have appeared in a variety of magazines and anthologies like The Fiends in the Furrows (2018).
+His short stories have appeared in a variety of magazines and anthologies like The Fiends in the Furrows (2018).
 He's published in a wide range of genres, including western, science-fiction, adventure, crime, fantasy, horror, and mystery.